Girard Point Bridge

 The Girard Point Bridge is a double-decked cantilevered truss bridge carrying Interstate 95 across the Schuylkill River in the American city of Philadelphia, Pennsylvania.
 The bridge was opened in 1973.
 It is the last crossing of the Schuylkill River, which empties into the Delaware River less than half a mile downstream.
-It has an has an average of 148,500 vehicles per day, including 6% truck traffic.
+It is crossed by an average of 148,500 vehicles per day, including 6% truck traffic.